 To prepare for your child’s Baptism

-Contact Toni McKay at the parish office before or after your child is born to register for a preparation session.
+Contact the parish office before or after your child is born to register for a preparation session.
 This is a great time to register your family in our parish if you have not already done so.

 Parents are required to attend a Baptism preparation session upon initial celebration of the sacrament for a child in the family.
-Formal preparation is not required for parents who have already had a child baptized.
+Formal preparation is not required for parents who have already attended a Baptism preparation session and have had a child baptized.

 Godparents are encouraged to attend the preparation session, if possible.